azure-buddy/azure-buddy-online-website/content/blogs/ms-ignite-chicago/index.md

 Finally my selection of sessions you can easily watch Online.
 To watch the session online you have to register for a free Digital Pass.
 Go to [Ignite registration](https://register.ignite.microsoft.com/ ), complete your registration and get ready for Ignite 2024 Chicago.

+You can always create your personal backpack with you favorites at the [Session catalog](https://ignite.microsoft.com/en-US/sessions).

 # List of Sessions you don't want to miss

 ## Tuesday (19 November 2024)